scottchiesa/UKB_RAP_Getting_Started/README.md

 `dx select`

 Now type either `pwd` or`dx pwd` into your terminal and you will see that each lists which directory you are currently working in on either your local machine or the RAP, respectively.
 If dx pwd shows your RAP home directory, you're logged in!

+## Setting Up a Cloud Workstation

+Next it is necessary to set up a virtual environment within the RAP to access all of your project files and run any analyses.
+This can be established as a Cloud Workstation, which lets you access and work with data stored on the DNAnexus Platform without having to download files to your computer.

+Before doing this for the first time, you will need to configure ssh access to let you get into this virtual environment.
+Do this by typing the following command and following any instructions

+`dx ssh_config`

+Now activate your Cloud Workstation using the command

+`dx run --ssh app-cloud_workstation`

+At this point you will be given three options.
+More on these can be seen at https://platform.dnanexus.com/panx/tool/app/cloud_workstation.
+If you press enter to bypass these you will by default be logged in for 1hr with the following settings for memory, storage, and processors - mem1_ssd1_v2_x8.
+If you want to choose different settings, run the below code instead with your choice of setting

+`dx run --ssh app-cloud_workstation --instance-type mem1_ssd1_v2_x36`

 ## Creating a Data Dictionary and Extracting the Data Required for your Analysis